thegameofcode/hero/README.md

 ####DTO (Data Transfer Object)

-Provides abstraction about the asynchronous start connection pooling.
+Provides abstraction about the asynchronous starting databases connection pooling.
 Helps to organize the access through methods and specify a concrete collections, tables or hashes.

 ####QTO (Queue Transfer Object)